Meet Christopher Parton, PhD candidate in Musicology

 “There are still many missing pieces of the puzzle,” Parton noted.
 Readers, he stated, are encouraged to contact him directly if they uncover any new evidence or have questions about his online exhibition.

 Parton plans to build on his research, expanding its scope to include a broader investigation into the development of American musical styles in the 18th century.
 He looks forward to conducting further research utilizing the Library’s collections and working with the RBSC curators and librarians.
-“The Department of Rare Books and Special Collections is an incredible resource,” he said.
+“The Department of Special Collections is an incredible resource,” he said.
 “And if there is a book or resource you need that is not currently available through the Library, the staff will go out of their way to find it somewhere else or even purchase it for the Library.”

 Written by Barbara Valenza with Stepahnie Ramirez (Library Communications)